Control of Annual Ryegrass

 - Additional NIS surfactant (0.25% v/v) may be needed for some generic glyphosate products, and should be added to the tank after the glyphosate

-- Add 8 oz/acre of 2,4-D to help control winter annual broadleaf weeds or clover.
+- Add 8 oz/acre of 2,4-D to help control winter annual broad leaf weeds or clover.

 - Crop oil concentrate should not be used.

-Weather conditions can affect how well glyphosate controls annual ryegrass.
+Weather conditions can effect how well glyphosate controls annual ryegrass.
 If it’s sunny but still cold, for example, it’s usually better to be patient and wait until the crop is actively growing and temperatures are more favorable for burndown:

 - Annual ryegrass should be actively growing (5-7 days) for best results